aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 ![Program UI](READMEImages/ProgramUI.png)

+You can run this program by running its `ControllerVer3.py` file in the omnipose environment, through terminal or an IDE like VSCode.
+See more details in the Test the program section above.

-The program has two important buttons: "Preprocess image" on the bottom left and "Run Omnipose" on the bottom right.
+The program has two important buttons: `Preprocess image` on the bottom left and `Run Omnipose` on the bottom right.

 ## Preprocess image

-By clicking the "Preprocess image" button, you can split your selected Raw Image into channels.
+By clicking the `Preprocess image` button, you can split your selected Raw Image into channels.

 For example, if you have a 2-channel image stack, this will split it into 2 separate channel folders, each containing the frames of that channel.
 There will also be 2 new image stacks, containing the frames for each channel.
 The result will be saved to the Save Folder you selected, and the Raw Image will not be modified.